Cream of Spinach Soup

 - In a saucepan, melt the butter and sauté the finely chopped bacon until tender.

-- In a blender, combine the thawed spinach, crumbled stock cubes, flour, salt, pepper, water, chopped onion, and nutmeg.
+- In a blender, combine the thawed spinach, crumbled stock cubes, flour, salt, pepper, water, peeled and roughly chopped onion, and nutmeg.

 - Blend on high speed until the mixture is smooth.